 As required under the Listing Agreement with the Stock Exchanges, the

-consolidated financial statements of the Company have been prepared in
+consolidated financial statements of the Company are attached.

 The Ministry of Corporate Affairs (MCA) vide its circular No. 2 in file

 No. 51/12/2007-CL-III dated 8th February 2011 has granted general